wp-plugins/wp2yt-uploader/readme.txt

 or through the contact form on my website at <a href="http://www.Evan-Herman.com">www.Evan-Herman.com</a>.

 == Screenshots ==

 1. Main plugin screen.
 Pacman icon selected, generated code visible.
 2. Some more icons included in this plugin.
-3. All included icons on the icon selection screen in the dashboard.
+3. All included icons in the icon selection screen in the dashboard.

 == Changelog ==
 = 1.1 =